AS PUBLISHED IN KEEPING IT REAL ESTATE – EDITION 1 (CLICK HERE)

 4. Investing for a taxation or depreciation advantage

 Often people invest in property for the wrong reasons, and taxation benefits or depreciation benefits should never be the driving force.
+This is one of the biggest mistakes property investors make.
 The goal for investing is usually related to improving one’s position financially, however the high transaction costs associated with property mean that the strategy must align with the overall goal.

 Deciding to purchase a property, based on the depreciation or taxation benefits rather than on the long-term opportunity for capital growth, is a mistake many property investors make.
 There really is limited benefit of getting annual taxation relief, unless the property is also growing in value.
 So, the overall drivers of the performance of the property in terms of capital growth and rental yield should be more important when considering where and what to buy, than obtaining a tax benefit.

 Many investors feel comfortable with what they know and therefore when considering an investment property, their own neighbourhood or suburb can be where they start.
 But this may not be the best performing area from an investment perspective.
 Depending on an investor’s risk appetite, goals and strategy … property investing can take place within the same city, regional area or even interstate.